raindropio/help/docs/integrations/automation.md

 ## Introduction

 You can add new items from different services like Youtube, Twitter, Google Docs, etc to Raindrop.io and vise-versa in automated way.
-To achive this you need to use a glue-app:
+To achieve this you need to use a glue-app:

 ## IFTTT (Recommended)
 IFTTT (If This Then That) allows you to link one service with another and come up with automated actions.